cboursnell/preprocess/README.md

 # Dependencies

  - Ruby (at least version 2.0.0)
- - Java (at least -version 1.7.0_55)
+ - Java (at least version 1.7.0_55)
  - Khmer (normalise-by-median.py)
  - SPAdes (automatically downloaded if not already installed)
- - trimmomatic (jar file included included)
+ - trimmomatic (jar file (automatically downloaded)
  - bbmap (automatically downloaded if not already installed)
+ - skewer (automatically downloaded if not already installed)
+ - facs (automatically downloaded if not already installed)

 # Installation of Ruby

 We recommend using the RVM to install Ruby.
+Installing with `sudo` can cause problems with certain gems.

 Just run this to install the latest version of the RVM and Ruby